ndau/commands/docker/node_operator.md

 ## Overview

 These instructions allow a node operation to start a new ndau node and connect it to the ndau mainnet.
+Mainnet nodes may be run using Docker on macOS and Ubuntu hosts.
+Other Linux distros may also be usable but are untested.

 ## Setup